tarpimpa26-debug/SCG_Assignment/README.md

 - risks
 - createdAt

+Database file:
+- `analysis_history.sqlite`

 ---

-## Assumptions
+## 14. System Demo Coverage

-This prototype assumes that:
+This prototype demonstrates:

-- a valid OpenAI API key is provided when real AI output is required
-- Docker is the preferred way to run the project locally
-- the project is evaluated as a technical assignment prototype
+- **multi-agent workflow**
+  - query understanding
+  - research generation
+  - competitor / external signal generation
+  - executive summary generation

+- **AI reasoning**
+  - structured decomposition of analysis into specialized steps
+  - synthesis of multiple agent outputs

+- **user interaction through a simple UI**
+  - form-based input
+  - result rendering
+  - database-backed history view

 ---

-## Limitations
+## 15. Assumptions

-Current limitations may include:

-- no authentication or user management
+- This is a prototype assignment, not a production-ready system
+- A valid OpenAI API key is required for real AI output
+- Docker Compose is the primary recommended way to run the system
-- SQLite is suitable for prototype/demo use, not full production scale
+- SQLite is sufficient for prototype-level persistence
-- limited production-level error handling
-- AI output depends on prompt design and model behavior
-- query understanding is currently lightweight compared with more advanced agent systems
-- the system focuses on prototype workflow rather than production hardening

 ---

+## 16. Limitations

+- No authentication or access control
+- SQLite is not intended for production scale
+- AI output quality depends on prompt design and model behavior
+- Error handling is prototype-level
+- The current UI focuses on clarity and workflow demonstration over production polish

+---

-## Future Improvements
+## 17. Future Improvements

 Possible future improvements include:

+- stronger source grounding and citation quality
-- richer final report formatting
+- richer report formatting
-- stronger input validation
-- dedicated query understanding agent
-- better loading and error states
+- better persistence of detailed agent metadata
-- database persistence volume configuration in Docker
-- caching and performance optimization
+- improved observability and logging
-- deeper AI agent specialization
-- cloud deployment support
+- cloud deployment
+- stronger market-specific retrieval and external data enrichment

 ---

-## Summary
+## 18. Summary

-This project is an AI-powered market exploration prototype that demonstrates how to connect:
+This project satisfies the assignment goal of building an end-to-end AI application with:

+- a **Python AI layer**
+- a **TypeScript frontend**
-- a Next.js frontend
+- a **NestJS backend**
+- **database integration**
+- **Docker-based orchestration**
-- a NestJS backend
+- a **multi-agent workflow**
-- a Python AI service
+- a **simple user interface for interaction**
-- multi-agent AI orchestration
-- SQLite database integration
-- Docker Compose orchestration

-into a working full-stack AI application.
+It is designed as a working prototype that demonstrates architecture, integration, and AI-agent-based reasoning across the full stack.